 Why localize for French Swiss

 Almost one-quarter of the Swiss population (around 2 million people) speaks French, so you can increase your reach in a particular market by localizing your content for this language.
+In fact, as of 2019, there are 1.6 million people in Switzerland whose main language is French, which represents nearly 23% of the total population.

 The Swiss have high purchasing power and are willing to spend more to get the best value.
 The market can bring excellent business opportunities for companies looking to expand in this country.